Learn About B2C Commerce Replication

 - Explain the benefit of replication tasks.

-Replication is a Salesforce B2C Commerce process that pushes data and code to the production and staging environments in a controlled manner, minimizing the risk of errors.
+Replication is a Salesforce B2C Commerce process that pushes data and code from a staging instance to a development or production instance in a controlled manner, minimizing the risk of errors.
 Replication only happens on instances in the primary instance group (PIG), and not on the secondary instance group (SIG) or sandboxes.

 During replication, changes are pushed from a replication source to a replication target.
 The replication source is always the staging instance; while the replication target can be a development or production instance.
 While the main goal of replication is to push changes from staging to production, a preliminary step is to push the same changes to development.
 This lets you verify that replication was successful.